uio-bmi/sfb_knowledgebase/README.md

 ### How to add new content

-To add a new page, add a new rst file, add the content, and add the page path without the extension to one of the sidebars by explicitly listing it at the page one level up in the hierarchy.
+To add a new page, add a new rst file in the chosen directory under the source folder, add the content, and add the page path without the extension to one of the sidebars by explicitly listing it at the page one level up in the hierarchy.
 For example, the index.rst file contains the following:

 ```
 .. toctree::